joshhornby/joshhornby.github.io/_posts/2025-06-30-reconsidering-tech-debt.md

 "We need to pay down our tech debt".

-"If only we didn't have so much tech debt."
+"If only we didn't have so much tech debt".

 After a while, the phrase stops clarifying things and just becomes a catch-all excuse, something we say out of habit, even when it doesn't help us understand what's wrong or what to do next.